nomad-xyz/nomad-monorepo/examples/example-ui/README.md

 ## Integration notes

+IMPORTANT: The current testnet deploy does not include a bridge between Kovan and Moonbase Alpha.
+This is known as the Hub and Spokes model.
+On Mainnet, we think of Rinkeby (on mainnet: Ethereum) as the hub which would be connected to every other Nomad-supported chain.
+The spokes (Kovan and Moonbase Alpha) would be connected to Rinkeby, but would not be connected to each other.

 Validation:
  - Some native assets should be disabled on non-native chains.
 For example, native ETH is not available on Moonbeam, user should select WETH
  - Origin and destination networks must be different
+ - Origin/destination must be supported (cannot select Kovan/Moonbase Alpha)
  - Send amount must not exceed user's balance
  - User should be connected to their wallet
  - User should be on the origin network